Limboid/old_website/index.md

 These are ambitious goals.
 However, many parts are still in development:

-[ ] Design systems
+- [ ] Design systems
-	[ ] Skeletal System
+	- [ ] Skeletal System
-	[ ] Muscular System
+	- [ ] Muscular System
-	[ ] Hydraulic System
+	- [ ] Hydraulic System
-	[ ] Power System
+	- [ ] Power System
-	[ ] Signal System
+	- [ ] Signal System
-	[ ] Control System
+	- [ ] Control System
-	[ ] Integumentary System
+	- [ ] Integumentary System
-[ ] Produce limboid
+- [ ] Produce limboid
-[ ] Evaluate performance
+- [ ] Evaluate performance

 ## An Open Project

 It's no secret that intelligent machines are becoming increasingly prolific, and we want to keep it that way.
-Our official limboid repository [Limboid/Limboid](https://github.com/Limboid/Limboid) is the host of version controlled designs, and issue discussions.
+Our official github repository [Limboid/Limboid](https://github.com/Limboid/Limboid) is the host of version controlled designs, and issue discussions.
 Updates are regularly posted on our [video channel](https://www.youtube.com/channel/UCtGRZvnkru55IcFrqKJbmoA/featured).

-Further, we are inviting all engineers, scientists, and researchers to join us in this project by applying to [join our team](mailto://jacob.valdez@limboid.ai) or just contributing to the design repository.
+Further, we are inviting all engineers, scientists, and researchers to join us in this project by applying to [join our team](mailto:jacob.valdez@limboid.ai) or just contributing to the design repository.

 [Go to Designs](https://github.com/Limboid/Limboid)

 ## Thank You!

 Thank you for your support.
-Whether you're able to join our team, make design contributions, or simply able to [donate](paypal.me/Limboid), your help is much appreciated.
+Whether you're able to join our team, make design contributions, or simply able to [donate](https://paypal.me/Limboid), your help is much appreciated.

 ## Contact

-Feel free to message us at [hello@limboid.ai]().
+Feel free to message us at [hello@limboid.ai](mailto:hello@limboid.ai).

 <sub><sub><sub>copyright &copy; 2019 Limboid LLC.
 Limboid LLC disclaims all responsibility for any problems associated with this site.</sub></sub></sub>